Experimental characterization of cohesive laws for mode-II interlaminar fracture in geometrically scaled composites using through-thickness deformation analysis: Introduction

 \subsection{Quasibrittle fracture process and size effect in composites}

-The anisotropy and heterogeneity of composites lead to complex damage progression compared to fracture and fatigue in isotropic and homogeneous materials \cite{nairn1994}.
-The fracture process in composites shows quasibrittle characteristics, which are compared with well-known brittle and ductile cases in \cref{fig_quasibrittle} for mode-I fracture.
-The degree of brittleness and ductility of materials is dictated by the size of Fracture Process Zones (FPZs) in front of crack tips \cite{bazant2017}.
-The size of FPZs in brittle materials (see \cref{fig_quasibrittle_a}) is so small that Linear Elastic Fracture Mechanics (LEFM) are applicable, while a large nonlinear plastic (or yielding) zone is observed in the form of a horizontal yield plateau (see \cref{fig_quasibrittle_b}) in the FPZs of ductile or elastoplastic materials (mainly metals).
-The quasibrittle fracture process (see \cref{fig_quasibrittle_c}) does not demonstrate notable plastic behaviors due to its negligible hardening area; however, quasibrittle materials can deliver large cracking opening displacements with the formation of extensive softening areas compared to brittle materials.
+The anisotropy and heterogeneity of composites could lead to complex damage initiation and progression compared to fracture and fatigue in isotropic and homogeneous materials \cite{nairn1994}.
+Bažant et al. \cite{bazant2017} described that the degree of brittleness and ductility of materials would be dictated by the size of fracture process zones (FPZs) in front of crack tips.
+It was noted by Bažant et al. that the size of FPZs in brittle materials would be small enough for linear elastic fracture mechanics (LEFM) to be applicable, while a large nonlinear plastic (or yielding) zone could be observed along the FPZs of ductile or elastoplastic materials (mainly metals).
+Bažant et al. categorized composites as quasibrittle materials that would not demonstrate notable plastic behaviors due to their negligible hardening areas but can deliver larger crack opening displacements or interlaminar separation with the formation of extensive softening areas in FPZs compared to brittle materials.